SigChainGuard/SigChainGuard/README.md

 ---

+## 🧪 Beta Tester Program — 10 Spots Available

+We are looking for **10 developers** to join our closed beta testing program.

+**What you get:**
+- 1 game of your choice protected by SCG **free for life**
+- Early access before public launch
+- Direct input into how the product is shaped

+**What we ask:**
+- Test SCG with a real or test game on Meta Quest
+- Share your experience, bugs, and feedback via [support@sigchainguard.com](mailto:support@sigchainguard.com)
+- Be honest — good or bad, we want to know

+If you are interested, email [support@sigchainguard.com](mailto:support@sigchainguard.com) with the subject line **"Beta Tester"**.
+Spots are first come first served and limited to 10.

+---

 ## What is SigChain Guard?

 SigChain Guard (SCG) is an anti-cheat SDK built specifically for VR games on Meta Quest and Android VR headsets.
 Unlike traditional anti-cheat systems that rely on software checks alone, SCG roots its trust in the device's hardware — specifically the Trusted Execution Environment (TEE) built into the chip itself.